The spring and summer of ’08 was when it all started.

 Trissa’s filling is a lychee-white chocolate-rose ganache.
 Others I have seen call for a rose-lychee buttercream, and yet another, a raspberry-rose buttercream.
 Well, WHICH IS IT?
 I didn’t think deep thought was appropriate here considering I needed to just focus on how I wanted to make this queen of a macaron cookie.

 I love white chocolate, and I love lychee, so subtract the rose-scented whatever, and I’m good to go.
 I treated some fresh raspberries with pectin, then dried them in my oven for about 10 hours, grinding them into a powder when they were completely dry.
-Perfect topping for my soon to be imperfect, ugly Miz Ispahan.
+Perfect topping for my soon to be imperfect and ugly Miz Ispahan.

 Remember when I said I was going to make things simple for once?
 Scratch that.
 I ended up making several flavors, leaving most everything to the last minute.
 Fooled you all, didn’t I?
 Actually, I fooled myself too!
 Here are the macarons I decided to make: